 You work without distractions until the timer goes off.

 Repeat the entire process.
-After four tomatoes, rest for 15 to 30 minutes.
+After four Pomodoros, rest for 15 to 30 minutes.

 Benefits of the Pomodoro Technique